kdwils/blog/README.md

 ![sync status](https://argocd.kyledev.co/api/badge?name=blog-prod&revision=true&showAppName=true)

+This repository hosts the source code and deployment configuration for the personal blog of [kdwils](https://github.com/kdwils), built with a GitOps workflow using Docker, Argo CD, and Kubernetes.

 # About

 This is mostly so I can keep track of the work i've done, and how to do it again in case anything happens to my cluster.
 This is a simple static site built using [hugo](https://github.com/gohugoio/hugo).